-An incomplete inpatient medical record is considered delinquent seven (7) days post-discharge.
-An ambulatory service encounter is considered delinquent fifteen (15) days postdate of service as defined by Hospital policy.

-Please refer to the Administrative Policies & Procedures: "Suspension Process for Delinquent Medical Records" for inpatient medical records and "Medical Records - Completion of the Medical Record" for ambulatory services medical records for detailed process on suspension of scheduling privileges for delinquent operative/procedure reports and suspension of privileges for delinquent medical records.
+An incomplete medical record is considered delinquent fifteen (15) days post-discharge or date of service as defined by Hospital policy.
+Please refer to the Administrative Policy & Procedure: "Medical Records - Completion of the Medical Record" for the detailed process on suspension of privileges for delinquent medical records.